A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 2: validation of the Results

 In Figure \ref{fig:charts} we provide an example of some visualizations that illustrate the performance of several algorithms on the CEC'2013 LSGO benchmark.
 Figure \subref{fig:radar_chart} uses a radar chart to visualize the average ranking of each bio-inspired algorithm on different groups of functions.
 Each group has been defined according to some common characteristics present in many state-of-the-art benchmarks: degree of separability, modality, etc. Figures \subref{fig:all_funcs_chart}-\subref{fig:shifted_chart} provide an alternative view on the same data: it does not depict their average behavior, but instead the number of times in which one algorithm obtained the best overall results for problems belonging to each of the previously defined categories.
 In Figure \subref{fig:all_funcs_chart}, the whole benchmark is considered, whereas Figures \subref{fig:multimodal_chart} and \subref{fig:shifted_chart} show the results for multimodal and shifted functions, respectively.

+Another typical visual representation is that of the convergence of an algorithm.
+In this case, the variable being discussed is the convergence speed of the methods involved in the comparison.
+An example of this kind of plot is provided in Figure \ref{fig:convs}.
+As can be seen in Figure \ref{fig:conv_11}, which depicts the convergence speed of multiple algorithms on F11 of the CEC'2017 benchmark, although EBOwithCMAR is able to reach the minimum error among the competing algorithms, it is not until the end of the run that it overcomes other methods.
+For the majority of the time, jSO yields better results.

+With a similar visual idiom, we can represent very different data.
+For instance, it could be interesting to measure the ratio of problems solved as the number of fitness evaluations increases.
+These plots not only evince which algorithm is able to reach the optima in more problems, but also how much effort is required to accomplish it.
+An example of this visualization is provided in Figure \ref{fig:coco}, which can be found in Section \ref{sec:case_study_real}.

+Finally, even common visual representations such as boxplots can be very useful.
+In the context of bio-inspired optimization, it is a good way to show not only the mean error, but also the error for the different runs.
+Figure \ref{fig:boxes} provides two examples comparing the results of different algorithms for the case study in Section \ref{sec:case_study_real}.

 The visual idioms suitable to represent information in this kind of comparisons are not limited to the two examples given in this section.
 There are many other alternative representations that can help to gain insight in the results under discussion.
-For example, another typical visual representation is that of the convergence of an algorithm.
-In this case, the variable being discussed is the convergence speed of the methods involved in the comparison.

 What should be clear is that different idioms support different types of analyses, and that visualization techniques should be carefully selected in order to present the results in a summarized yet insightful fashion.
 All in all, our recommendation at this point is not only to visualize the results of the comparison, but also to use these techniques to complement and/or summarize the information provided by other means.